 Where to stay

-Day one hits up a ton of the main attractions you think of when you think of San Francisco.
+The first day in this San Francisco itinerary hits up a ton of the main attractions you think of when you think of San Francisco.
 We recommend taking the cable car when you can for an authentic San Francisco experience and to save yourself time!

 - Get an early start with breakfast at the Ferry Building.
 Some options: